 Sea Telecom Br Listed by coinbasecartel Ransomware Group

-On April 23, 2026, the ransomware group known as CoinbaseCartel added Sea Telecom to its public leak site, confirming that it had exfiltrated internal files during a ransomware attack on the Brazilian telecommunications provider.
+On April 23, 2026, the ransomware group known as CoinbaseCartel added Sea Telecom to its public leak site, claiming that it had exfiltrated internal files during a ransomware attack on the Brazilian telecommunications provider.

 Public reporting indicates that Sea Telecom, a regional internet and telephony company, suffered a ransomware intrusion in which attackers gained access to internal systems and removed sensitive company documents.
 The group listed the victim on its dark-web leak portal on April 23, 2026, and set a public deadline for publication of the stolen data.
 Available reporting describes the exposed material as internal files; the exact volume and specific categories of customer records remain unconfirmed by the company.
 No official statement from Sea Telecom has clarified whether customer names, addresses, phone numbers, contract details, or payment information were included.